“With a narrow view of success, musicians unconsciously limit their career options.”

-This post highlights 9 income streams that today’s musicians enjoy along with tips to help emerging artists tap them successfully.
+This post highlights 9 income streams that today’s musicians enjoy along with tips to help emerging artists to learn about and tap them.

 Learn how to organize, present, and fund your own concerts.

-Grow your repertoire and business skills such that you can book profitable gigs and perform in diverse settings.
+Grow your repertoire and business skills such that you can book casual gigs and perform in diverse settings.

-- You might consult a seasoned pro, sit in at gigs, audition for short-term positions at theme parks and on cruise ships, and take a music business course so that you can handle marketing, sales, contracts, and negotiations.
+- You might consult a seasoned pro, sit in at gigs, audition for short-term positions at theme parks or on cruise ships, and take a music business course so that you can better handle marketing, sales, contracts, and negotiations.

 Become knowledgeable about teaching students of diverse ages in various professional settings.

-- Observe teachers working in private studios, K-12 schools, and in higher ed; study the pedagogical materials and methods pertinent to your specialty; begin teaching part-time; use resources such as MusicTeachersHelper.com and MusicAcademySuccess.com; follow the guidelines in my post Applying for Faculty Positions.
+- Observe teachers working in private studios, K-12 schools, and in higher ed; study the pedagogical materials and methods pertinent to your specialty; begin teaching part-time; use resources such as MusicTeachersHelper.com; follow the guidelines in my post, Applying for Faculty Positions.